Contents

 In popular culture

 Due to his young age, great wealth, and charisma, after Apple's founding Jobs became a symbol of his company and industry.
 When TIME named the computer as the 1982 "Machine of the Year", it published a long profile of him as "the most famous maestro of the micro."[150][151]
-Jobs was prominently featured in three films about the history of the personal computing industry:
+Jobs was prominently featured in three films about the history of the personal computing industry:- Triumph of the Nerds – a 1996 three-part documentary for PBS, about the rise of the home computer/personal computer.

 After his resignation as Apple's CEO, Jobs was characterized as the Thomas Edison and Henry Ford of his time.[153][154]